-Are male.
-Kidney stones happen more often in men, but the number of women who get kidney stones has been growing.
+Were assigned male at birth.
+Kidney stones happen more often in people assigned male at birth, but the number of people assigned female at birth who get kidney stones has been growing.

 Have had a stone in the past.
-Once you?ve had one stone, you are more likely to get more.
+Once you’ve had 1 stone, you are more likely to get more.

 These are factors you can control:

 Your weight.
 Being overweight increases insulin resistance in your body.
 Insulin resistance increases the amount of calcium filtered into the urine.
-In turn, this increases the risk of developing a kidney stone.
+In turn, that increases the risk of developing a kidney stone.